rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

     await kanaria.equip({
       tokenId: 1, // Kanaria 1
       childIndex: 0, // Gem 1 is on position 0
-      resourceId: 2, // Resource for the kanaria which is composable
+      assetId: 2, // Asset for the kanaria which is composable
       slotPartId: 9, // left gem slot
-      childResourceId: 2, // Resource id for child meant for the left gem }),
+      childAssetId: 2, // Asset id for child meant for the left gem }),
     await kanaria.equip({
       tokenId: 1, // Kanaria 1
       childIndex: 2, // Gem 2 is on position 2 (positions are shifted when accepting children)
-      resourceId: 2, // Resource for the kanaria which is composable
+      assetId: 2, // Asset for the kanaria which is composable
       slotPartId: 10, // mid gem slot
-      childResourceId: 3, // Resource id for child meant for the mid gem }),
+      childAssetId: 3, // Asset id for child meant for the mid gem }),
     await kanaria.equip({
       tokenId: 1, // Kanaria 1
       childIndex: 1, // Gem 3 is on position 1
-      resourceId: 2, // Resource for the kanaria which is composable
+      assetId: 2, // Asset for the kanaria which is composable
       slotPartId: 11, // right gem slot
-      childResourceId: 8, // Resource id for child meant for the right gem }),
+      childAssetId: 8, // Asset id for child meant for the right gem }),
   ];
   await Promise.all(allTx.map((tx) => tx.wait()));